-Opportunity Comments Development of a National / Regional Museum The proposal for a NMRN North is very continue to be supported by the Counce.
-Maritime heritage is a strength of the T help to build on this.
-Although HME has been a success since rejuvenation as it has remained largely used.
-The NMRN North proposals could inveshibitions which should create repeat with the Imperial War Museum North at developing a regional outpost of a national development of NMRN North.
-Although the spatial requirements of the a suggestion would be to either use the exhibition space (and developing a n Marina) or extending HME to create a respace, ideally at Jacksons Landing.
-STEM Hub The opportunity to develop the STEM Hu Developing it at the Waterfront will he attractions, along with the NMRN Nort encourage people to stay at the Marin for the Council.
-Water Based Activities There is potential scope to develop we Hartlepool Marinas operations.
-Given the location, it would seem feasities and attractions.
-Active leisure, and particularly water spot in the UK.
-Any proposals would need to consider of (such as the Tees Barrage International unique.
-Centres such as Pinkston Waterspot participation and develop a skills base, areas.
-This could be examined in Hartl funding based on increased participation and Teesside area.
-On the water events organised by Hart and should be encouraged and exp based activities could help them to build.
-The ideal location for associated land be Jacksons Landing or Trincomalee V development sites with water frontages of land on the immediate water's edge footfall once redeveloped.
-This will increase and make it more appealing.
+Opportunity Comments Development of a National / Regional Museum The proposal for a NMRN North is very positive for Hartlepool and is one that should continue to be supported by the Council.
+Maritime heritage is a strength of the Town's tourism offer and this development will help to build on this.
+Although HME has been a success since opening over 20 years ago, it is in need of rejuvenation as it has remained largely unchanged.
+The NMRN North proposals could involve a rotation of temporary exhibits and exhibitions which should create repeat visits particularly from local residents.
+The Imperial War Museum North at Salford Quays is an excellent example of developing a regional outpost of a national museum and can act as a benchmark for development of NMRN North.
+Although the spatial requirements of the NRMN North have not yet been determined, a suggestion would be to either use the Museum of Hartlepool to provide exhibit and exhibition space (and developing a new site for the Museum of Hartlepool at the Marina) or extending HME to create a new flagship building for exhibit and exhibition space, ideally at Jacksons Landing.
+STEM Hub The opportunity to develop the STEM Hub at the Marina is positive.
+Developing it at the Waterfront will help to create a Hub of museums and visitor attractions, along with the NMRN North and Museum of Hartlepool.
+This will in turn encourage people to stay at the Marina for longer and spend more; a key objective for the Council.
+Water Based Activities There is potential scope to develop water based activities and attractions through Hartlepool Marinas operations.
+Given the location, it would seem feasible to develop a water-based leisure activities and attractions.
+Active leisure, and particularly water sports, is one of the fastest growing leisure sectors in the UK.
+Any proposals would need to consider other water-based attractions in the North East (such as the Tees Barrage International White Water Centre) and provide something unique.
+Centres such as Pinkston Watersports have been developed to encourage participation and develop a skills base, particularly amongst youths in disadvantaged areas.
+This could be examined in Hartlepool and may help in regards to obtaining funding based on increased participation and integration within the wider Hartlepool and Teesside area.
+On the water events organised by Hartlepool Marina have been relatively successful and should be encouraged and expanded.
+Developing more dedicated water-based activities could help them to build on the success.
+The ideal location for associated land based space for such uses would be at either Jacksons Landing or Trincomalee Wharf as these are the largest potential development sites with water frontages (although recognising the Marina's ownership of land on the immediate water's edge) and likely to have the greatest associated footfall once redeveloped.
+This will increase the potential for patronage and linked trips.
+There are also opportunities to enhance water-based events using existing clubs and infrastructure, such as integrating the Yacht Club more closely with the Marina activities and make it more appealing.
+This could involve developing club sailing,